cloudrift-ai/rift-docs/docs/tutorials/text-generation/oobabooga-tutorial.md

 ## Start Oobabooga LLM WebUI

 We will be using [Atinoda/text-generation-webui-docker](https://github.com/Atinoda/text-generation-webui-docker) Docker image for this tutorial.
-Once you have rented a GPU and connected to the Fair server, run the following Docker command to pull and start the Oobabooga container.
+Once you have rented a GPU (rent at [https://neuralrack.ai](https://neuralrack.ai)) and connected to the Fair server, run the following Docker command to pull and start the Oobabooga container.

 ```bash